LeeAnnEditor/o365hq/blog/Secure Single sign-on (SSO) between domains with Azure Active Directory B2C.md

 +++
-title = "Secure Single sign-on (SSO) Between Domains with Azure Active Directory B2C" description = "Users expect to instantly log into apps and navigate between domains without having to retype credentials but implementing SSO from scratch is not unlike reinventing the wheel.
+title = "Secure Single sign-on (SSO) between domains with Azure Active Directory B2C" description = "Users expect to instantly log into apps and navigate between domains without having to retype credentials, but implementing SSO from scratch is not unlike reinventing the wheel.
 We must think about security, performance, managing user sessions, and a host of other things." date = 2018-07-24

 [taxonomies]